IshitBajpai/Uncapacitated-Vehicle-Routing-with-Time-Windows/README.md

 # Uncapacitated-Vehicle-Routing-with-Time-Windows
-This repository contains code and data for the paper mentioned above.
-Paths folder includes paths for the datasets(25,50, and 100 customers).
+This repository contains code and datasets for the paper titled Uncapacitated-Vehicle-Routing-with-Time-Windows.